netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

 ### Prerequisites

-The following prerequisites are required for deploying Citrix ADC as an Egress Gateway in Istio service mesh:
+The following prerequisites are required for deploying NetScaler as an Egress Gateway in Istio service mesh:

 - Ensure that **Istio version 1.8 onwards** is installed
 - Ensure that Helm with version 3.x is installed.
-Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
+Follow this [step](https://github.com/netscaler/netscaler-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
 - Ensure that your cluster Kubernetes version should be 1.16 onwards and the `admissionregistration.k8s.io/v1`, `admissionregistration.k8s.io/v1beta1` API is enabled

 You can verify the API by using the following command: